DAGWorks-Inc/hamilton/examples/dlt/README.md

 - `.dlt/` contains the source's version, config, and secrets for the dlt `Pipeline`
 - `transform.py` contains the Hamilton code to transform data and build the `threads` table
 - `run.py` contains the code to execution the dlt `Pipeline` and the Hamilton dataflow.
+- `notebook.ipynb` contains the equivalent of both `transform.py` and `run.py` allowing you to explore the code interactively.

 # Set up
 1. Create a virtual environment and activate it